aldebaran119966/aldebaran119966.github.io/content/_index.md

     id: about
     content:
       items:
-        - title: <project_name> Partners
+        - title: By being $LAZE, we are rich 🤑
-          text: 'We partnered with SolSniper to bring you the #1 SPL404 on Solana.
+          #text: 'We partnered with SolSniper to bring you the #1 SPL404 on Solana.
 More partnership announcements soon.'
           feature_icon: check
           features:
-            - blah blah blah
+            - Presale
-            - blah blah blah
+            - Launch Dexscreen
-            - blah blah blah
+            - Be Rich!
           # Upload image to `assets/media/` and reference the filename here
           image: bald.jpeg
           button: